mujdricza/aclanthology-bibs/README.md

 The downloaded files with the bib-entries for each volume can be imported into a reference management software (e.g. JabRef).

+(Note that the current website of the ACL-Anthology will be generated with https://github.com/acl-org/acl-anthology.)

 ## Prerequisites

 Use at least **python 3.6** .